Essential Works

 Guillermo Gómez-Peña sitting at an altar decorated with a kitsch collection of cultural fetish items, and wearing a border patrolman’s jacket decorated with buttons, bananas, beads, and shells.

-GP as Border Rocker.
+GP as Tijuana Border Rocker and radio personality.

 Classic Portrait of GP and 6 month old Guillermo Emiliano.
 By Max Aguilera Hellweg.
 (Photo currently held in a "private collection" - the home of a curator to remain nameless - against the artist’s consent.)